rumspeed/simple-side-tab/readme.txt

 == Changelog ==

 = 1.2.0 =
-* NEW: add filter to modify output of tab text
+* NEW: filter added to modify output of tab text
+* NEW: filter added so the tab display can be turned on and off conditionally

 = 1.1.3 =
 * Tested up to: 4.4